Grampers-Dev/cryptocurrency-a.i-history/Readme.md

 - `stylesheet.css`: The CSS file that defines the styles and layout of the website.
 - `index hero image`: An image file used as the hero image on the index.html.
 - `history hero image`: An image file used as the hero image on the history.html.
+- `contact imformation`: An image file used as the background for the contact information.

 The website is organized into several sections: